ibrado/jekyll-stickyposts/README.md

 ```

 > Note: if you set `sort` to `"none"` and don't sort as described in the next section, Jekyll will re-sort the documents by date.
-This may move the sticky posts out of position.
+This will likely move the sticky posts out of position.

 ## Usage